OpenHD/Documentation/installation-guide.md

 ![Settings](.gitbook/assets/seleccionarconfiguraciones2.png)

 **Step 4.1:**
-In this step you can also select a binding phrase to improve the protection of the link (its not mandatory) both binding phrase on air and ground need to be the same (you CANT change it after without a reflash of both air and ground sds), if you want to use it just clicl on "set binding phrase" and write the phrase (max 10 characters)
+In this step you can also select a binding phrase to improve the protection of the link (its not mandatory) both binding phrases on air and ground need to be the same (you CANT change it after without a reflash of both air and ground sds), if you want to use it just click on "set binding phrase" and write the phrase (max 10 characters)

 ![Binding phrase](.gitbook/assets/seleccionarconfiguraciones2.png)